Point of sale: Hospitality industry

-It is to be noted by developers that some databases such as popularly-used Microsoft Access may have the specifications that it is capable of usage by multiple concurrent users.
+Some databases such as popularly-used Microsoft Access may have the specifications that it is capable of usage by multiple concurrent users.
 However, under the stress of a POS system, they can fail miserably resulting in constant errors and corruption of data.

 POS systems are often designed for a variety of clients, and can be programmed by the end users to suit their needs.
 Some large clients write their own specifications for vendors to implement.
 In some cases, POS systems are sold and supported by third-party distributors, while in other cases they are sold and supported directly by the vendor.

 The selection of a restaurant POS system is critical to the restaurant's daily operation and is a major investment that the restaurant's management and staff must endure for many years.
 The restaurant POS system interfaces with all phases of the restaurant operation, and with everyone that is involved with the restaurant including guests, suppliers, employees, managers and owners.
 The selection of a restaurant POS system is a complex process that should be undertaken by the restaurant owner and not delegated to an employee.
 The purchase process can be summarized in three steps: Design, Compare and Negotiate.
 The Design step requires research to determine which restaurant POS features are needed for the restaurant operation.
 With this information the restaurant owner or manager can Compare various restaurant POS solutions to determine which POS systems meet their requirements.
 The final step is to Negotiate the price, payment terms, included training, initial warranty and ongoing support costs.

 Accounting forensics

 POS systems record sales for business and tax purposes.
 Illegal software dubbed "zappers" can be used on POS devices to falsify these records with a view to evading the payment of taxes.

 In some countries, legislation is being introduced to make cash register systems more secure.
-For example, the French treasury is estimated to be failing to collect approximately €14 billion of VAT revenue each year.
-The Finance Bill of 2016 was intended to address some of this loss by making it compulsory for taxpayers to operate on “secure systems”.
+For example, the French treasury is estimated to be failing to collect approximately €14 billion of value-added tax (VAT) revenue each year.
+The Finance Bill of 2016 was intended to address some of this loss by making it compulsory for taxpayers to operate on "secure systems".
 Therefore, from 1 January 2018, all retail businesses in France are required to record customer payments using certified secure accounting software or cash register systems.

-A certified cash register system must provide for the (i) incommutable, (ii) security and (iii) storage and archiving of data.
+A certified cash register system must provide for the incommutability, secure storage, and archiving of data.
 All businesses required to comply must obtain a certificate from the cash register system provider which certifies that the system meets these requirements.
 This is because VAT taxpayers may need to provide a certificate to the tax authorities showing that their cash management system fulfills the new requirements.